 As a god of health, he also had the power to send evil to those he wanted to punish.
 All sudden deaths were due to his lethal arrows; it is by shooting with his silver bow that Apollo, irritated by the unjust outrage done to his priest Chryses, spread the plague in the Greek camp as described in the Iliad.

 Apollo is the god of the sun and light, of health, and especially of song, music, and poetry.
 He is the perfect representation of the Sun tarot card because of his strong, bright, positive energy and all he can bring.

 Artemis – The Moon

 Artemis is the form that a goddess of pre-Hellenic origins assumed in the Greek civilization linked to the cult of forests, wild animals, the Moon, and more generally of the regenerative power of Nature.
-She is one of the virgin goddesses and she is independent and a very skilled archer.
+She is one of the virgin goddesses, independent, and a skilled archer.
 With her golden bow and arrows, custom-made for her by Ephesus and the Cyclops, Artemis, who the Romans called Diana, never misses a shot.

 She is a competitive, vindictive goddess who rushes towards her goal without letting herself be distracted by anything.
 Artemis always gets what she wants and mercilessly punishes anyone who disrespects her or any of her nymph sisters.
 Artemis protects women (there are many occasions in which she prevents or avenges rapes against one of her nymphs or women who have invoked her help), women in labor, puppies, wild animals, and the woods.